pynetscript/FromZeroToHero/README.md

 ip ssh rsa keypair-name SSH
 ip ssh version 2
 line vty 0 4
-transport input ssh
+transport input ssh telnet
 ```

 I have also added a delay factor on the `crypto key generate rsa label SSH mod 2048` command because it takes a while to generate the SSH keys.

-Then i run `write memory` and if i get this output: `Overwrite the previous NVRAM configuration?[confirm]` i will go ahead and send blank line (like enter) which is the `output = connection.send_command_timing('')` line.
+Then i run `write memory` and if i get the output:
+`Overwrite the previous NVRAM configuration?[confirm]` or `Destination filename [startup-config]`
+i send blank line (like enter) which is the `output = connection.send_command_timing('')` line.

 After all commands are sent to a device, the script will repeat the process for tall devices in cisco_ios_telnet_devices.json.
-When it finishes it will disconnect the SSH sessions from all devices.
+When it finishes it will clean and disconnect the sessions from all devices.

 Here is a demo: